 Alongside T-Mobile’s renovation plans, other investment projects began to take shape at the end of 2017 and will continue into 2018.
 Local real estate investment firms Talon Private Capital and Walton Street Capital teamed up to purchase a number of buildings previously owned by Boeing in Eastgate.
 The firms are working on plans for a major renovation of the three-story buildings by updating and expanding the existing 250,000 square feet.
 Specific renovation plans have yet to be publicly filed, but recent changes in zoning laws allow new buildings to be up to 12 stories tall, which could have the potential to significantly increase the amount of available space in the area.

 Another investment project taking shape is Miller Global Properties and Urban Renaissance Group’s plan to expand Lincoln Executive Center.
 While official plans are not yet released, the firms plan to invest in two mid-rise buildings that would drastically exceed the square footage of the current center.
 Beyond the increased capacity, the company wants to offer expanded amenities at the Lincoln Center that can compete with traditional urban office centers.
 Amenities discussed include a state-of-the-art fitness center, bike storage and multiple gathering spaces to create a more urban feel to draw top talent to the area.
 With increased amenities and a more community atmosphere, the investors hope to attract more big-name tenants to the market.

-Clayton Blueher is an associate of Hughes Marino, an award-winning commercial real estate company with offices in Seattle, San Diego, Orange County, Los Angeles, San Francisco and Silicon Valley.
-Contact Clayton at 1-844-NO-CONFLICT or email@example.com to learn more.
+Clayton Blueher is an associate at Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
+Contact Clayton at 1-844-662-6635 or firstname.lastname@example.org to learn more.